People Aren't Happy With The Name Of Charlotte Tilbury's New Collection

 Comments included: "The name of this palette bugs me" and "Pillow Talk and Glowgasm, OK.
 But why Walk Of Shame?"
 Another commented: "The name of this gorgeous palette is a real oversight."
 Beauty editors also took to Instagram stories over the weekend to share their love of the shiny new range but mentioned that they aren't so sure about the name, either.

-Other palettes in the collection, include Pillow Talk, Dreamgasm and The Uptown Girl.
+Other palettes in the collection, which cost £39.99 each, include Pillow Talk, Dreamgasm and The Uptown Girl.

 Charlotte Tilbury isn't the only brand to make waves on Instagram recently.
 Gucci Beauty's lipstick campaign, shot by photographer Martin Parr, divided opinion among its followers.
 The brand chose models with imperfect teeth, and while some followers praised this decision, there were a slew of negative comments.
 "I'd rather spend my money for dental care," wrote one follower.
 Another commented: "This will definitely not motivate anyone to buy this fucking lipstick."